 If you happen to be visiting Amsterdam on a Tuesday, you're in luck.
 Head to the foyer of the Dutch National Opera & Ballet at Waterloo Square for a free lunch concert.
 Usually, this is the time they practice for that evening's performance and are kind enough to give visitors a treat.
 Concerts are from 12.30-13.00 during the months of September to May.

-Get a panoramic view of Amsterdam on top of NEMO
+Get a Panoramic View of Amsterdam From the Top of NEMO

 Hidden within the NEMO Science Museum in the Oosterdokseiland neighborhood is the NEMO Panorama Terrace.
 Entrance into the terrace is free and can be reached by climbing up the steps on the eastern edge of the building.
 During the summer, the terrace is transformed into a beach with deck chairs and bean bags to sit on.
 You will also find a small café that sells drinks and small snacks.